Vietnam.vn - Nền tảng quảng bá Việt Nam

 The tool was able to accurately predict approximately 81.6% of cases of lymphedema and correctly identify approximately 72.9% of cases of patients who would not develop lymphedema after treatment.
 The overall predictive accuracy of the tool was 73.4%.

-The team is working to make the tool predict other side effects, including cardiovascular and skin damage, and hopes to enroll 780 breast cancer patients in the Pre-Act project, a two-year clinical trial.
+The team is now working on making the tool predict other side effects, including cardiovascular and skin damage, and hopes to enroll 780 breast cancer patients in the Pre-Act project, a two-year clinical trial.

 Việt Nam có thể trở thành "con rồng AI" Vietnam can become an 'AI dragon'

-Mr. Rafael Frankel - Director of Public Policy for Southeast Asia at Meta Group (Facebook's parent company) - expressed his confidence in the development of artificial intelligence (AI) in Vietnam, and also expressed some wishes to the local government.
+Mr. Rafael Frankel - Director of Public Policy for Southeast Asia at Meta Group (Facebook's parent company) - expressed his confidence in the development of artificial intelligence (AI) in Vietnam and also made some wishes to the local government.

 Source